 Transport in Cape Town for Tourists: 10 Ways of Getting Around Cape Town

-Transport in Cape Town presents unique problems for tourists visiting for the first time.
+Many might agree that transport in Cape Town presents unique problems for tourists visiting for the first time.
+Or does it?

 Well, with the right guide, you can put your mind at ease and GREATLY improve your transport options while in the Mother City.
 You may even end up experiencing more of this beautiful city than you expected.

 In this post, we give you a Capetonian’s guide to 10 transportation options in Cape Town and the unique benefit of each one.
 And, for the REALLY adventurous, we’ve thrown in a bonus eleventh option at the end.

 This article was first published in 2015, much of what was written then still applies, but back in 2015 Uber and Taxify weren’t readily available in Cape Town and were quite expensive.
 These days they are both abundant and affordable, and would now both feature very highly as our most highly recommended, safe and affordable ways of getting around the city (other than hiring a car from Vineyard of course 😉

 A negative development has been the decline in the Metro Train “Service”, which is unreliable and not that safe, it’s not recommended for visitors to our fair city.

 Uber or Taxify: High Tech Transport Solution

 Like much of the globe, Uber has had an impact on transportation around Cape Town.
 It is an appealingly simple way to get around: just download the app, call up a car, and be on your merry way.
 You don’t even need to carry cash (although that is now an option).